PXE/BINL - AN01.1: Windows Network Install - WDS OSs

 TFTP transfers are UDP based; originally they were limited to 512 byte blocks.
 Improvements in the protocol brought by RFC 2348 allow client and server to negotiate bigger block sizes what leads to faster transfers.

 In order to avoid packet fragmentation a TFTP client will usually negotiate a block size around but not higher than 1468 bytes.
-The last figure equals the Ethernet MTU (1500 bytes) minus the headers of TFTP (4 bytes), UDP (8 bytes) and IP (20 bytes).
+The last figure equals the

 If the PC running Serva for some reason limits the MTU to a value smaller than its default (1500) you will probably see logs like this: